 Ancient history in County Louth

-The abbey is a national monument today and, in addition to the magnificent ruins, includes a large parking lot and visitor’s center.
-Unfortunately, the visitor’s center was closed during our Sunday visit.
+The abbey is a national monument today and includes magnificent ruins, a large parking lot, and a visitor center.
+Unfortunately, the visitor center was closed during our Sunday visit.

 Old Mellifont Abbey is very large and spread over a large space.

-In 1539 the abbey was dissolved and became a fortified manor home.
-Then, in 1690, William of Orange used the abbey as headquarters during the Battle of the Boyne.
-Although the abbey is in ruins today, it is pretty spectacular to look at and enormous.
+In 1539, the abbey was dissolved and became a fortified manor home.
+In 1690, William of Orange used the abbey as headquarters during the Battle of the Boyne.
+Although the abbey is in ruins today, it is spectacular and enormous.

 Drogheda

-Drogheda has the distinction of being one of the oldest towns in Ireland and is very near the famed Newgrange in the Boyne Valley.
+Drogheda is one of the oldest towns in Ireland.
+It is very near the famed Newgrange in the Boyne Valley.
 Its name means “bridge of the ford” and comes from its location on the Boyne River.

-There are many historical attractions in this Boyne Valley area, many of which we’ve visited in past years; Newgrange and the Hill of Tara, for example, but we’d never seen the town of Drogheda and many other nearby historical sites.
+There are many historical attractions in this Boyne Valley area, many of which we’ve visited in past years, like Newgrange and the Hill of Tara.
+Still, we’d never seen the town of Drogheda and many other nearby historical sites.

-Our obsession with Ireland and Northern Ireland is a very good thing, we think.
+We think our obsession with Ireland and Northern Ireland is very good.
 We are always fascinated by its history and the stories of its magical past.
-I fear we will never see all there is to see in Ireland, but we will keep trying.
+I fear we will never see everything in Ireland, but we will keep trying.

 St. Peter’s Church

 St. Peter’s Church is in Drogheda.
-It was constructed in 1884 and was built over an earlier 1791 church.
-Some elements of that earlier Church were incorporated into the later construction.
+It was built in 1884 over an earlier 1791 church, and some elements of that earlier Church were incorporated into the later construction.
 This beautiful Gothic Church has gorgeous stained glass windows, sculptures, and a marble altar.

 ancient history in County Louth